-How To Stop Sending Drunk Texts To Your Guy
+How To Stop Yourself From Sending Embarrassing Drunk Texts To Your Guy

 Confession: I was once the queen of drunk texts.
 Up until the ripe old age of 28, I could've easily been voted "mostly likely to send a weird and/or sassy drunk text" of my imbibing, text-happy friend group.
 Let me be clear: That is not a superlative to boast about.
 Let me be even more clear: Those drunk texts didn't go to my friends, they went to men that I dated.
 Once I got to be closer to 30 than 25, I decided that I needed to learn how to stop sending drunk texts.
 (Um, better late than never?)